 3 Key Benefits to Being Bilingual in the Workforce

 Is the ability to speak Spanish as well as English truly an advantage?
 According to leaders in tech, translation, education and health, the answer is a resounding “YES”.
-New, bilingual hires in the workforce make for a well-rounded team at any company.
-When your child can offer fluency in Spanish to their first boss, they become a unique and valued employee with a bright future ahead of them.
+Being bilingual in the workforce can make for a well-rounded team at any company.
+When your child can add fluency in Spanish to their resume, they become a unique and valued job candidate.

 Networking on a New Level

 The ability to speak a second language like Spanish can open some surprising doors.
 As young people begin to start competing with one another for internships or entry-level jobs, it will be essential that they stand out.
 A young graduate who is fluent in a language other than English will have a distinct advantage.
 A bilingual applicant can be considered for an interview in Spanish, reach a broader, bilingual customer base or work with a client from a Latin country.